Keith-Khadar/Gh05t/eeg_gui_PyQt/README.md

 ## Overview

-The Graphic User Interface (GUI) is a Python-based real-time visualization tool for viewing multi-channel EEG data over Bluetooth from an ESP32-C6 microcontroller.
+The Graphic User Interface (GUI) is a Python-based real-time visualization tool for viewing multi-channel EEG data over Bluetooth from an ESP32 microcontroller.

 #### Features

 - **Real-Time Data Visualization**: Plots live EEG data for multitude of channels.
-- **BLE Connectivity**: Connects to an ESP32-C6 device via Bluetooth.
+- **BLE Connectivity**: Connects to an ESP32 device via Bluetooth.
 - **Read Pre-recorded files**: The GUI supports various file types: edf, csv, tsv, dat, and txt.
 - **Customizable GUI**: Easy to adapt for additional features like saving data or adjusting plot parameters.
+- **Export files**: Can export the data retrieved over BLE and provides the option to the user select file type.

 #### Dependencies
 1. **Hardware**